yolanda93/cep_twitter_analytics/README.md

 scp -P 51002 trendingTopology.jar masteruser1@138.4.110.141:/home/masteruser1
 ```

-3) Submit the topology to the cluster using the storm client, specifying the path to your jar, the classname to run, and any arguments it will use:
+###### 3) Submit the topology to the cluster using the storm client, specifying the path to your jar, the classname to run, and any arguments it will use

 ```
 mvn assembly:assembly